rayaankhan/historic-capitals-india-btp2/README.md

 ## Technology Stack

+### Frontend
-- **[React.js](https://react.dev/)**: A JavaScript library for building dynamic user interfaces with a component-based architecture.
+- **[React.js](https://react.dev/)**: A powerful JavaScript library for building interactive user interfaces with a component-based architecture.
+It allows for dynamic rendering and efficient updates.

+### Backend
-- **[Node.js](https://nodejs.org/en/)**: A JavaScript runtime that facilitates server-side development, offering scalability and efficiency.
+- **[Node.js](https://nodejs.org/en/)**: A high-performance JavaScript runtime built on Chrome's V8 engine, ideal for scalable server-side applications.
-- **[Flask](https://flask.palletsprojects.com/en/3.0.x/)**: A lightweight Python web framework for building robust web applications quickly and effectively.
+- **[Flask](https://flask.palletsprojects.com/en/3.0.x/)**: A minimalist Python web framework that simplifies the development of web applications with a straightforward approach.

+### Mapping
-- **[Leaflet](https://leafletjs.com/)**: An open-source library for rendering interactive maps, used to visualize the locations of historical capitals.
+- **[Leaflet](https://leafletjs.com/)**: An open-source JavaScript library for creating interactive maps.
+It provides an easy way to visualize and interact with geographical data, making it perfect for displaying historical capitals.

-- **[Gemini API](https://ai.google.dev/)**: Google’s advanced language and multimodal AI models, leveraged for the chatbot interface to provide intelligent user interactions.
+### Email Service
-- **[SMTP](https://www.smtp.com/resources/api-documentation/)**: A protocol for sending emails, used to automate user feedback acknowledgments.
+- **[SMTP](https://www.smtp.com/resources/api-documentation/)**: The standard protocol for sending emails over the internet, used here to automate the process of sending feedback acknowledgments to users.

+### Chatbot
+- **[Gemini API](https://ai.google.dev/)**: Google’s cutting-edge AI technology for natural language understanding and generation, enhancing user interaction through intelligent responses.
+- **[LangChain](https://www.langchain.com/)**: A framework designed to simplify the integration of large language models into applications, offering tools for prompt engineering, data integration, and model management.

 ## Getting Started

 ### Prerequisites

-Ensure that you have Node.js and npm (or yarn) installed on your machine.
-Node.js can be downloaded from [here](https://nodejs.org/).
+Ensure that Python-3, Node JS, Flask is installed on your device

 ### Installation Instructions